codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 %}

-1. The refresh button will update the board with the current state of the clusters
+1. The refresh button will update the board with the current state of the clusters.
-1. The filtering menu can be used to further constrain the Helm releases shown on each column
+1. The filtering menu can be used to further constrain the Helm releases shown on each column.
-1. The *edit properties* button allows you to change again the title of the board as well as a global filter for Helm releases
+1. The *edit properties* button allows you to change again the title of the board as well as a global filter for Helm releases.
-1. The *remove board* completely deletes the present board from the Codefresh UI
+1. The *remove board* completely deletes the present board from the Codefresh UI.
 1. The environment details on the environment header are:
 * The edit button to change again the options for this column (shown on mouse hover)
 * The delete button to remove this column from the board (shown on mouse hover)
 * The plus button to install a new chart
 * A numeric value that shows how many releases are contained on this environment
-1. The delete button allows you to uninstall a Helm release for an environment
+1. The delete button allows you to uninstall a Helm release for an environment.

 The filtering options allow you to further constrain the Helm release shown for the whole board.